You are viewing a guide with rates and examples for 2025.

 Business registration and entrepreneur information

-This guide is intended for general informational purposes and does not constitute personal tax advice.
-Please consult a tax advisor for advice on your specific situation.
+Disclaimer: This guide is intended for general informational purposes and does not constitute personal tax advice.
+Please consult a tax advisor for advice about your specific situation.